re4ldev/arch-laptop/README.md

 **`# systemctl enable sshd.service`**

 ## 17. Update mkinitcpio configuration and generate initramfs ##
-Since we have added btrfs file system and encryption, we have to include additional hook and binary in our initramfs.
+Since we have added to our system some features that are not default, we have to include additional hook and binary in our initramfs.

 Update mkinitcpio.conf\
 **`# vim /etc/mkinitcpio.conf`**